tdawnsugrue/pangenome-graphs/md/431asgn.md

 [How they evaluated].
 [SC by using "reference" and N-1 (N being?) irrelevant questions; determine accuracy based on if the ref question has the lowest distance compared to irrelevant qs].
 [AQ then tested based on SC filters].
 [Results]

 Overall, this paper contributed to the field by [demonstrating xyz; synthesizing THINGS and applying stuff to oral archives].
-[Providing questions w/ associated timestamps while preserving the context of the original video (since not reliant on transcript?)].
+[Providing questions - shortcomings ()w/ associated timestamps while preserving the context of the original video (since not reliant on transcript?)].
 [Musings on where this stuff may also apply].
 [Maybe quickly note some shortcomings (foreshadowing lol)].

 ## Paper 2